Gerald Rose

-Elizabeth (née Elizabeth Jane Pretty) and Gerald Rose began to produce children's books, she writing and he illustrating.
+Gerald and Elizabeth Rose began to produce children's books, with she writing and he illustrating.
 How St. Francis Tamed the Wolf was published by Faber in 1958.
 Gerald was a commended runner-up for the Greenaway Medal next year, when the librarians introduced the distinction, recognising Wuffles Goes to Town.

 In 1979 Gerald Rose won the Premio Critici in Erba in Italy for "Ahhh!" said Stork (Faber, 1977).

-Gerald and his wife moved to Hove, East Sussex in 2011.
+Rose lived in Hove, East Sussex, in his later years.
+He died on 5 May 2023, at the age of 87.